needle-mirror/com.unity.purchasing.udp/Documentation~/Building_and_Deploying_via_Cloud_Build.md

 ## Building and Deploying via Cloud Build

-If you use Unity Teams Advanced, you can generate builds automatically (learn about [Automated Build Generation](https://docs.unity3d.com/Manual/UnityCloudBuildContinuousIntegration.html)).
+If you use Unity Teams Advanced, you can generate builds automatically (see documentation on [Automated Build Generation](https://docs.unity3d.com/Manual/UnityCloudBuildContinuousIntegration.html)).

 In the Cloud Build Services window: